-Figure 5-2 shows the fuel diversity index (FDI) for RPM installed capacity.
-The FDI is defined as $1 - \sum{i=1}^{N} s_i^2$, where s_i is the percent share of fuel type i.
-The minimum possible value for the FDI is zero, corresponding to all capacity from a single fuel type.
-The maximum possible value for the FDI is achieved when each fuel type has an equal share of capacity.
+Figure 5-2 shows the fuel diversity index (FDI_c) for RPM installed capacity.62 The FDI_c is defined as $1 - \sum{i=1}^{N} s_i^2$, where s_i is the percent share of fuel type i.
+The minimum possible value for the FDI_c is zero, corresponding to all capacity from a single fuel type.
+The maximum possible value for the FDI_c is achieved when each fuel type has an equal share of capacity.
 For a capacity mix of eight fuel types, the maximum achievable index is 0.875.
-The fuel type categories used in the calculation of the FDI are in Table 5-3.
-FDI calculations prior to June 1, 2023 included eight fuel types.
+The fuel type categories used in the calculation of the FDI_c are in Table 5-3.
+FDI_c calculations prior to June 1, 2023 included eight fuel types.
 Batteries were added to the resource mix on June 1, 2023, and hybrid solar resources were added on January 1, 2024.
 The maximum achievable index with nine fuel types is 0.889.
 The maximum achievable index with ten fuel types is 0.900.
-The FDI is stable and does not exhibit any long-term trends.
+The FDI_c is stable and does not exhibit any long-term trends.
 The only significant deviation occurred with the expansion of the PJM footprint.
-On April 1, 2002, PJM expanded with the addition of Allegheny Power System, which added about 12,000 MW of generation.61 The reduction in the FDI resulted from an increase in coal capacity resources.
-A similar but more significant reduction occurred in 2004 with the expansion into the COMED, AEP, and DAY Control Zones.
-62 The average FDI for 2024 decreased 0.5 percent compared to 2023.
-Figure 5-2 also includes the expected FDI through December 2025.
-The expected FDI is indicated in Figure 5-2 by the dotted orange line.
+On April 1, 2002, PJM expanded with the addition of Allegheny Power System, which added about 12,000 MW of generation.63 The reduction in the FDI{c} resulted from an increase in coal capacity resources.
+A similar but more significant reduction occurred in 2004 with the expansion into the COMED, AEP, and DAY Control Zones.64 The average FDI{c} for the first three months of 2025 increased 0.7 percent compared to the first three months of 2024.
+Figure 5-2 also includes the expected FDI{c} through March 2026.
+The expected FDI{c} is indicated in Figure 5-2 by the dotted orange line.

-The FDI was used to measure the impact on fuel diversity of potential retirements in 2025 through 2030.
-A total of 34,733 MW of capacity are at risk of retirement, consisting of 4,684 MW currently planning to retire, 16,786 MW expected to retire for regulatory reasons and 13,264 MW expected to be uneconomic.63 The dotted green line in Figure 5-2 shows the FDI assuming that the capacity from the expected 2025 retirements were replaced by
+The FDI_c was used to measure the impact on fuel diversity of potential retirements in 2025 through 2030.
+A total of 34,733 MW of capacity are at risk of retirement, consisting of 4,684 MW currently planning to retire, 16,786 MW expected to retire for regulatory reasons and 13,264 MW expected to be uneconomic.65 The dotted green line in Figure 5-2 shows the FDI_c assuming that the capacity from the expected 2025 retirements were replaced by gas, wind and solar capacity.66 The FDI_c under these assumptions would have been 4.8 percent lower than the actual FDI_c.
+The dotted blue line in Figure 5-2 shows the FDI_c assuming that the capacity from the expected retirements through 2030 were replaced by gas, wind and solar capacity.67 The counterfactual FDI_c in this scenario is 9.2 percent lower than the actual FDI_c.

-60 The MMU developed the FDI to provide an objective metric of fuel diversity.
+62 The MMU developed the FDI to provide an objective metric of fuel diversity.
 The FDI metric is similar to the HHI used to measure market concentration.
 The FDI is calculated separately for energy output and for installed capacity.
-The FDI_e includes derated capacity values for intermittent capacity subject to derating.
+The FDI cincludes derated capacity values for intermittent capacity subject to derating.

-61 On April 1, 2002, the PJM Region expanded with the addition of Allegheny Power System under a set of agreements known as "PJM-West."
-See page 4 in the 2002 Annual State of the Market Report for PJM gas, wind and solar capacity.64 The FDI_c under these assumptions would have been 4.7 percent lower than the actual FDI_c.
-The dotted blue line in Figure 5-2 shows the FDI_c assuming that the capacity from the expected retirements through 2030 were replaced by gas, wind and solar capacity.65 The counterfactual FDI_c in this scenario is 8.1 percent lower than the actual FDI_c.
+63 On April 1, 2002, the PJM Region expanded with the addition of Allegheny Power System under a set of agreements known as "PJM-West."
+See page 4 in the 2002 Annual State of the Market Report for PJM for additional details.

-62 See the 2019 Annual State of the Market Report for PJM, Volume 2, Appendix A, "PJM Geography" for an explanation of the expansion of the PJM footprint.
+64 See the 2019 Annual State of the Market Report for PJM, Volume 2, Appendix A, "PJM Geography" for an explanation of the expansion of the PJM footprint.
 The integration of the COMED Control Area occurred in May 2004 and the integration of the AEP and DAY Control Zones occurred in October 2004.